Layton's Mystery Journey

-Layton's Mystery Journey: Katrielle and the Millionaires' Conspiracy is a puzzle video game developed and published by Level-5.
-It is the seventh main entry in the Professor Layton series and follows a new protagonist, Katrielle Layton.
-It was released for Android, iOS, and the Nintendo 3DS, in 2017, and an enhanced port for the Nintendo Switch in Japan in 2018, and worldwide in 2019.
-A manga adaptation of the game drawn by Hori Oritoka began serialization on March 20, 2018, in Shōgakukan's Ciao magazine, and an anime adaptation, Layton Mystery Tanteisha: Katori no Nazotoki File, began airing on Fuji TV and other channels in April 2018.

-The game centers on Katrielle Layton, the daughter of famous archaeologist and puzzle-solver Professor Hershel Layton.
+Layton's Mystery Journey: Katrielle and the Millionaires' Conspiracy is a 2017 puzzle video game by Level-5.
+The seventh main entry in the Professor Layton series, it was released for Android, iOS, and the Nintendo 3DS, in 2017, and an enhanced port for the Nintendo Switch in Japan in 2018, and worldwide in 2019.
+The game centers on Katrielle "Kat" Layton, the daughter of famous archaeologist and puzzle-solver Professor Hershel Layton.
 With the help of her assistant Ernest Greeves, she solves cases in and around London, alongside a talking dog that, for reasons unknown, only the two of them can understand.

-Unlike prior Layton games, Mystery Journey has no definitive overarching narrative, with most of its main narrative's premises existing as a basis for a set-up, and being left hanging by the game's conclusion.
+Unlike prior Layton games, Mystery Journey has no definitive overarching narrative, with most of its main narrative's premises existing as a basis for a set-up, ending in a cliffhanger leading into the 50-episode anime series sequel Layton Mystery Tanteisha: Katori no Nazotoki File, which aired on Fuji TV from 2018 to 2019.

+A manga adaptation of the game drawn by Hori Oritoka began serialization on March 20, 2018 in Shōgakukan's Ciao magazine.